ATNoG/ml-meta-perf/README.md

 - The feature replacement and the protocol change described above are **merged**; this README and `assets/docs/` describe the current state.
-- What remains open is recorded in `TODO.md`: chiefly whether the study's claim is at learner *family* resolution or individual *model* resolution, which decides whether two of the six model features earn their place.
+- What remains open is recorded in `TODO.md`: chiefly the full configuration sweep under the current grammar constraint.
+The learner *family* versus individual *model* question is
+  settled: identification belongs to corpus design, compression to equation fitting.

 ## Documentation